AngoraFuzzer/Angora/docs/lava-who-fix.md

 the `__dfsw_*alloc()` functions.
 The HashMap insertion, deletion and querying operations are implemented in Rust.
 The HashMap uses base pointer values as the key and bound values as the value.
 Minimal instrumentation is required for this approach.
-The source code can be found in the repository under the `llvm_mode` directory.
+The source code can be found in the repository under the `llvm_mode/external_lib` directory.

 ## Path Coverage (Unsolved)